Queens-Reduced-Gravity-Design-Team/2018-SEDS/README.md

 ### UI
 The UI can be found in the `frontend/frontend.py` file.
 It should automatically update based on the states found in controller.py.
 Note: the UI is currently polled to check for update requests from UDP listener.
+For performance reasons, the UI will only be updated every 0.5 seconds from navpackets.
+However, the ```handleNavepackets``` method will be called for each navpacket, regardless of the UI.

 #### Threads
 The frontend runs on four separate threads, a serial listener, UDP listener, controller event loop